This page last updated22nd October, 2017

 ‘Second weeks’ are allocated and an updated chart is circulated.
 Round 3 requests are invited by a clearly stated deadline date.

 Subsequent rounds follow at approximately 14 day intervals.
 In practice, people would probably start to 'drop out' after round 2 or 3 but would still be able to 'opt in' to vacant weeks nearer the time, eventually on a 'first come, first served basis'.

 At each Round:- Members would be asked to specify, by week no. (from the chart), at least 3 weeks that would be acceptable, with an order of preference if applicable.
 Any additional flexibility such as "any of the following…." or "any week in June" would be welcomed and certainly makes the allocation process simpler.

 Anyone specifying less than 3 acceptable weeks would be reducing rather than enhancing their chance of an acceptable offer.

-In operating this scheme in the past, most people got either their 1st or 2nd choice most of the time.
-Anyone getting their 3rd choice was given higher priority in the next round.
+Anyone getting their 3rd choice is given higher priority in the next round.